guillermooo/sublime-undocs/source/customization/menus.rst

 Menu Merging
 ============

-Generally,
 ``.sublime-menu`` files are loaded in package load order.
-Menu files with the same name are concatenated by extending the menu item list with all items in the file, unless IDs are involved.
+Menu files with the same name are concatenated unless IDs are involved.
 See below for this case.

-Menu files in the same package are loaded lexicographically in the root folder, after which the sub folders are traversed similarly.
+Menu files in the same package are loaded in lexicographical order starting at the root folder, and then traversing sub-folders in the same manner.

 As a special case,
-menu items from the *User* package in the standard non-ID section are always inserted after any standard items from other packages.
+menu items from the *User* package declared in the standard non-ID section are always inserted after any standard items from other packages.